BSides San Francisco 2020 write-up

 - ..but it’s not always about using security components to get security but default but doing security and understanding unique risks as well.

 Red Teams: how do you make sure it is improving the security posture

-- Measuring security risk is a hard problem, but security testing boils down to hypothesis, experiment and analyze the results.
+- Measuring security risk is a hard problem, but security testing boils down to hypothesis, experiment and analyse the results.
 Defining the correct hypothesis for the organisation is the key.

 - Red Teams allow to see the bigger picture: there are always loopholes, etc. It also allows to move beyond jut AppSec and find issues in other areas (infra, corp)